 In the group fixture versus Ghana, Totti played behind right midfield in a 4-4-2 with two strikers in Toni and Alberto Gilardino.
 Yet, the two forwards never seemed alive to Totti’s passes, or able to anticipate what he wanted to do upon receiving the ball.
 The beauty and skill of the trequartista is the centrality and between lines positioning.
 Stationed wide right, Totti looked a completely different player.
 He still raked some fantastic passes out to opposite left-back Fabio Grosso, before being substituted on 56 minutes for a more conventional wide midfielder in Mauro Camoranesi.

 This sums up Totti, the international player.
+He’s different to Totti of Roma.
+He had to be.
 The systems of the national sides of which he played rarely featured a roaming creator.
 Italy instead preferred two banks of four to first and foremost not give the opposition a sniff.
 Unable to imprint himself on that fixture against Ghana, Totti resorted to firing increasingly long-distance efforts at goal, something he also tried in the semi-final against Germany.
 His glowing quality was enough to leave an imprint on games for Italy and stay involved, without truly shaping the game as he would domestically with Roma.